-Thank you for making May and June a smashing success!
+Thank you for making 2021 a smashing success!

-We are closed during the hot summer months, July through September, to give the alpacas time to chill in front of fans in their barns.
-They are pretty antisocial as they are sporting and regrowing their fur coats since being shorn April 3.
+We are open May and June when the alpacas are freshly shorn (first week of April) and then close again during the hot summer months, July through September, to give the alpacas time to chill in front of fans in their barns.
+They are pretty antisocial in the heat of the summer.

-We appreciate your understanding and look forward to our visitors this fall.
+We appreciate your understanding and look forward to our visitors May/June and October thru December.

 Our farm on tv

 ABOUT mistletoe farm alpacas

 Leanne and Tom Butchko (below) are a couple of accountants who dreamed a little and started a close-knit family farm featured on Tennessee Crossroads.
 Read the Butchko's story here!

 Today, they are not only tax-filers but a husband and wife who breed, love and enjoy alpacas.
 They invite you to spend time with their herd and get to know these adorable animals.

 All you need to bring are big smiles and a camera!

 They are also skilled at turning fluffy alpaca fur into handmade items perfect for gifts, souvenirs and collections.
 Peruse their online store here.